Recent News & Findings

 Webinar

-APMI Partners will be holding our final webinar conference for 2024 from Singapore on the 13th December, focussed on behavioural economics.
+APMI Partners will be holding our first webinar for 2025 from Singapore on the 7th February, focussed on social research in Asia.

-Speakers will include several partners and staff, leading academics from within the Asia Pacific region, plus senior executives from the Asian Development Bank, Adam Smith International and the Singapore government.
+Speakers will include several partners and staff, leading regional social researchers and academics, plus senior managers from ASEAN, The Asian Development Bank and the World Health Organization.

-This webinar is suitable for senior level managers involved in planning, conducting and the implementation of economic research, market research and social research.
+This conference is suitable for government, not-for-profit and other organisations involved in conducting and implementing social research.

 To register your interest, please contact: events@apmipartners.com